Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - 800 m of the centerline of a highway and public road intersection

-- You must submit a Roadside Development Application to Alberta Transportation.
+- You must submit a Roadside Development Application.

 - For a solar power plant with a total capacity of 1 MW or greater, you must submit a solar glare assessment report for review and approval.
 The solar glare assessment report will assess the potential glint and glare effects from the proposed solar panels to provincial highway users.